LLayta/Memory-allocators/README.md

 # What's the heap?
 We threw the word "heap" around a lot, but actually is the heap?
 The heap is a sesction of memory in our process that is constructed through the utilization of those functions / system calls we mentioned.
 Values stored on the heap are loaded at runtime.

+# Fragmentation
+A concept we need to preface over before deeping into memory allocator implementations would be fragementation.
+This is a major trade-off space when it comes to designing allocators.
+Fragmentation is a situation where we use memory inefficiently, we either have to go through extra measures to get the right memory allocation size or we don't have a right memory allocation size to begin with.
+2 main types of fragmentation are such:
+  * External fragmentation: Resulting chunk had to have been split to satisfy the size constraint.
+  * Internal fragmnetation: Resulting chunk was larger than what requested, leading to unused memory.

 # Types of memory allocators:
 So lets get into what they actually look in code and their types.